akshatasProjects/JS-Algo-freeCodeCamp/JS-ToDo-LocalStorage/steps.md

 ❌ If you need to return a modified array – Use .map() instead ❌ If you need to stop or break the loop early – Use for or for...of instead ❌ If you need to work asynchronously – Use for...of with async/await instead

+- localStorage offers methods for saving, retrieving, and deleting items.
+The items you save can be of any JavaScript data type.

+For instance, the setItem() method is used to save an item, and the getItem() method retrieves the item.
+To delete a specific item, you can utilize the removeItem() method, or if you want to delete all items in the storage, you can use clear(). localStorage.setItem("key", value);